ttelcl/jsdata/README.md

 `-f input.json`

 Specifies the input file and generates an output file name based on the input and the model.
+Repeatable.

 `-f input.json output.json`

 Specifies the input file and the output file.
+Repeatable.

 `-f input.json -`

 Specifies the input file and prints the output to stdout.
+Repeatable.

 `-m model`